black-tea/data-projects/crt020-databricks-pyspark-studyguide/README.md

 DISK_ONLY | Store the RDD partitions only on disk. | Use sparingly, since recomputing a partition may be as fast as reading from disk.

 _Source: [Spark Docs](https://spark.apache.org/docs/latest/rdd-programming-guide.html#rdd-persistence)_

+### Garbage Collection Tuning
+Spark employs JVM garbage collection, the cost of which is proportional to the number of Java objects.
+To reduce the overhead, try:
+1. Using data structures with fewer objects
+2. Persist objects in serialized form.
+You can do this without spilling to disk using the `MEMORY_ONLY_SER` option.

+_Source: [Spark Garbage Collection Tuning](https://spark.apache.org/docs/latest/tuning.html#garbage-collection-tuning)_, SDG (Ch 19.
+Performance Tuning)

 ## SparkContext